Adobe Illustrator Tutorial using Pen Tool

-In this easy to follow step by step tutorial we will be going through our anchor point guide to practice using the pen tool to build our cartoon character.
+In this easy-to-follow step-by-step tutorial, we will be going through our anchor point guide to practice using the pen tool along with shapes to build our cartoon character.
+This should be an easy Tutorial if you are new to Illustrator.

 Anchor Point Guides